 L is for Lipstick

-Today, the Prada lipstick print is considered a modern collectible and surely ranks as one of the most recognisable prints to have emerged in fashion.
+Today, the Prada lipstick print is considered a modern collectible and surely ranks as one of the most recognizable prints to have emerged in fashion.
 Inspired by Yves Saint Laurent’s own lip print, in her spring/summer 00 collection Miuccia arranged lips into polka dot formations and lipsticks into uniform rows on prim skirts and blouses.
-Rendered like a computer-generated painting, these outwardly feminine objects looked like bullets (make-up is after all often described as a form of armour).
+Rendered like a computer-generated painting, these outwardly feminine objects looked like bullets (make-up is after all often described as a form of armor).
 The lipstick print’s iconic status was further cemented when featured at the Met Costume Institute’s 2012 exhibition Schiaparelli and Prada: Impossible Conversations where their common affinity for surrealism was highlighted.

 ...and Linea Rossa

 In the late 90s, Prada Linea Rossa paved the way for fashion’s sportswear obsession, pioneered high-tech luxury, and dominated the UK garage scene.
 Re-e-wind...Miuccia recently resurrected this cult, futurist sports line to dress the nightlife tribes of today.